Skip to main content

 Lava Cast Forest in Newberry Volcano National Monument

 Drive about twenty minutes south of Bend and nine miles off the beaten path of Highway 97 to explore where forest fuses with lava.
 This one-mile paved loop winds through a Martian landscape strewn with jagged, melon-sized chunks of porous lava that flowed through these old-growth woodlands 7,000 years ago.
 During late spring and summer, the vibrant hues of red, purple, and yellow wildflowers pop against the backdrop of the black volcanic rock.
-A gentle 100-foot elevation gain and the path’s smooth surface make it a great trail for wheelchairs or strollers to access most of the trail (parts may be too steep or narrow).
+A gentle 100-foot elevation gain and the path’s smooth surface make it a great trail for wheelchairs and strollers to access most of it (parts may be too steep or narrow).
 The back stretch reveals awesome views of the Cascades.

 Difficulty: Easy

-Distance: 1 mile roundtrip
+Distance: 1 mile round trip

 Dogs: No leash law